saeyslab/napari-sparrow/docs/hpc.md

 # High Performance Computing

-Running in a cluster environment is complicated.
-We support the HPC environment of [VSC](https://www.ugent.be/hpc/en).
-It uses [EasyBuild](https://docs.easybuild.io/en/latest/) for software installation and [SLURM](https://slurm.schedmd.com/documentation.html) for workload managment.

-For basic HPC setup, follow the [manual](https://www.ugent.be/hpc/en/support/documentation.htm) of your HPC administration.
+For basic HPC setup, follow the manual of your HPC administration.

 ## Setup your environment on the cluster